wleddy/jumpstat/www/templates/about.md

 #### Data retrieval

-So that we not become a total pain, Jump requests that we send a limited number of request each day.
+So that we don't become a total pain, Jump requests that we send a limited number of requests each day.
 We just about max out our ration by making a request about every 9 minutes.
 So our data should be at worst 8 and a half minutes old.

 #### What is an Available Bike